Dean L. Bresciani - President

 Through his career, Bresciani has gained an extensive background in strategic planning, enrollment management, facilities design and financing, auxiliary enterprises operation and the implementation of business operation efficiencies and revenue enhancement measures.
 A focus of his work is enhancing the accessibility and quality of campus programs while improving the sense of welcome, support and achievement for all members of the university and surrounding communities.

-Bresciani was an adjunct full professor at Texas A&M University in the Department of Educational Administration and Human Resources Development.
+Bresciani was an adjunct full professor and actively taught graduate courses at Texas A&M University in the Department of Educational Administration and Human Resources Development.
 As a visiting assistant professor at North Carolina State University’s graduate school from 2003 to 2005, he taught in the higher education administration program in the Department of Adult and Community College Education.
 As an adjunct lecturer at the University of North Carolina at Chapel Hill from 2003 to 2004 in the Department of American Studies, he designed and taught history of American higher education.
 As an adjunct assistant professor at the University of Nebraska at Kearney from 1992 to 1998 he taught in the Department of Management, as well as Counseling and School Psychology.

 Bresciani earned his bachelor’s degree in sociology from Humboldt State University, Arcata, Calif.; master’s degree in college student personnel from Bowling Green State University, Bowling Green, Ohio; and doctorate in higher education finance, with a doctoral minor in economics, from the University of Arizona, Tucson.